nodejs/admin/sponsorship/README.md

 The project documented the need for a stability lead as part of enabling crowd funding accounts.
-Organizations or individuals that become supporters of 10000 US or higher towards the 60,000 US goal will be included in the `CI Stability Lead` section of the sponsors page.
+Organizations or individuals that become supporters of 10,000 USD or higher towards the 60,000 USD goal will be included in the `CI Stability Lead` section of the sponsors page.